iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Reproduction

-We provide `.mat` files for each individual approach in the main folder, i.e.,\
+We provide `.mat` files for each individual approach in the main folder.
-Comparison_singleAxis.
 This includes the pre-computation results or the actual simulation results.
 Run `comparison_MultipleRuns.m`, to reproduce the table from the paper and to get the plot for the single axis rotation.
 Due to the large amount of data, the full-horizon NMPC